mdunlop2/barrier-option-pricer/README.md

 Open a web browser and enter: `0.0.0.0:8050/`

 ## Pricing Methods
-There are two pricing methods implemented in the application, stored in ​ pricing_functions.py​ :
+There are two pricing methods implemented in the application, stored in `pricing_functions.py` :
 ### Crude Monte Carlo:
 Crude Monte Carlo is the simplest implementation, simply creating a matrix of random normal variables called rand to represent the share price change over each time step.
-This way, the price of the share at each time step is stored in ​ S_val​ and the number of times it crosses each barrier can be recorded, ​ counter1​ and ​ counter2​ .
+This way, the price of the share at each time step is stored in `S_val` and the number of times it crosses each barrier can be recorded, `counter1` and `counter2`.

-The payoff for the option is then calculated using the number of times the share passed each barrier and the share payoff at maturity, using ​ compiled ​ C code in ​ payoff_function.pyx​ .
-This is discounted to present value at risk free rate ​ r in ​ PDisc and the estimated price is the mean of this array’s first column.
+The payoff for the option is then calculated using the number of times the share passed each barrier and the share payoff at maturity, using `master_pricing_function.py` .
+This is discounted to present value at risk free rate `r` and the estimated price is the mean of this array’s first column.
 Standard deviation of the price and counters are also returned to the user.

 ### Antithetic Variates Technique Monte Carlo : (AVT)
-AVT differs from Crude Monte Carlo in that for each random normal variate in the matrix, its negative counterpart is also included, reducing standard deviation and compute time.
+AVT differs from Crude Monte Carlo in that for each random normal variate in the matrix, its negative counterpart is also included, halving standard deviation of generated prices and compute time.
+This gives a more realistic approximation of the riskiness of the asset.

+## GPU implementation
+Try out our notebook CUDA_pricer_demo.ipynb to utilise PyTorch and Nvidia CUDA for over 126x speed improvement.
+The notebook is designed to be run in Google Collab, which offers a GPU for free (for 12 hours).

+## Performance
+Monte-Carlo simulation is square root convergent.
+Therefore a 100x increase in speed (ie. simulations per second) will result in an answer which is 10x more accurate.
+We saw a massive increase in computational speed using GPU and optimised Matrix Multiplication Libraries (NumPy Optimized) which translates to more accurate prices for the same amount of time.

 ![alt text](assets/full_bench.png)